-- iv) If you serve notice on the University between and including 9 March 2020 and 19 April 2020 the Notice End Date is the date 28 days from and including the Monday following the date on which notice is served (or from and including the date of service where served on a Monday).
+- iv) If you serve notice on the University between and including the 5 March 2022 and 14 April 2022 the Notice End Date is the date 28 days from and including the Monday following the date on which notice is served (or from and including the date of service where served on a Monday).

 8.8 You must pay the Licence Fee up to the Notice End Date unless (by taking reasonable steps) the University is able to find another student enrolled with and reasonably acceptable to the University who enters into a Licence Agreement with the University, in which case you must pay the Licence Fee up to the date on which that Licence Agreement is entered into.
 You may also nominate a replacement student (see 8.5).

 8.9 Acceptance of keys by the University’s Accommodation Services before the licence end date does not relieve you of your obligations under this Agreement, including the obligation to pay the Licence Fee.
 However, the date you leave will be considered by the University when assessing what contribution, you should make to the reasonable costs and expenses properly incurred by the University in repairing or remedying any loss or damage caused to the Room or the Building or the Contents where the University is unable to identify those who have caused the loss or damage.

 Addendum to Terms and Conditions